How to Neighbor During the Christmas Season

-The Christmas “season” spans a length of time that seems to change depending with whom you are talking.
+The Christmas “season” spans a length of time that seems to change depending on whom you are talking to.
 We all know the people who love the fact that lights and decorations go up, and Christmas music about Jesus’ birth and sleigh rides begins well before that “other” holiday near the end of November.
 There are those who are okay with the reds and greens of Christmas living alongside the oranges and browns of fall and Thanksgiving.
 To some, this seems right.
 It gets them in the spirit early!

 Others, though, see the Christmas season beginning the day after Thanksgiving, or at least the following week, but most definitely by December 1.
 And it may not end until the kids go back to school after the new year.
 Yes, there are some who see it going on into the first week of January!
 If only our birthday celebrations were that long!

 Nevertheless, if we can agree on one thing, it may be this: even if the season is simply the month of December, there are still a lot of days we call the Christmas season!
 31 to be exact.
 And a lot can be done in 31 days—they say even bad habits can be broken in that amount of time!